-Before we begin, you have to understand that it took a lot of hard work, no-income months and budget-traveling for travel bloggers to be able to live their dream life you see now.
+Before we begin, you have to understand that it takes a lot of hard work, no-income months, and budget traveling for travel bloggers to be able to live the life they project on their social media.

 Some bloggers even use up their entire life savings, or sold everything they owned, to be able to travel the first several months from their own pockets.

-Simply put, the success of travel bloggers didn’t happen overnight.
+Simply put, the success of travel bloggers doesn’t happen overnight.

 And they all got their start by following quality Internet Marketing training.